IQSS/dataverse/doc/sphinx-guides/source/admin/external-tools.rst

 File Level Explore Tools
 ++++++++++++++++++++++++

-File level explore tools are specific to the file type (content type or MIME type) of the file.
+File level explore tools are specific to the file type (content type or MIME type).
 For example, Data Explorer is tool for exploring tabular data files.

-An "Explore" button will appear (on both the dataset page and the file landing page) for files that match the type that the tool has been built for.
-When there are multiple explore tools for a filetype, the button becomes a dropdown.

 File Level Preview Tools
 ++++++++++++++++++++++++

-File level explore tools can be set up to display in preview mode, which is a simplified view of an explore tool designed specifically for embedding in the file page.
+File level preview tools allow the user to see a preview of the file contents without having to download it.
+Explore tools can also be set up to display in a preview, which is a simplified view of an explore tool designed specifically for embedding in the file page.

 File Level Configure Tools
 ++++++++++++++++++++++++++